DEEPAK1164/NamasteNodeJs/season-2/dev-tinder-web/README.md

    -page see all my connections
    -page see all my connection requests
-   -feature accept/reject connection request

-   remaining:
-     -intrested/ignore the user card from the feedpage -Signup new user
+   -feature accept/reject connection request -intrested/ignore the user card from the feedpage -Signup new user
    -Testing end to end